ReneeDeLuca/goal-crushers/README.md

 ## Optimizations

-**MVC Architecture**

-Serial Crusher follows the MVC architecture to ensure a clear separation of concerns and maintainable code:

-- Model: Responsible for managing the data and business logic.
-It interacts with the database to store and retrieve goal, user, comment, and status information.
-- View: Handles the presentation and user interface.
-The views are designed with low perceptual load to support users in the neurodivergent community.
-- Controller: Acts as the intermediary between the model and the view.
-It processes user input, triggers appropriate actions, and updates the view based on the model's data.

 **Authentication/Route Protection**

 - Changed from original authentication/session strategy to JSON Web Token within Secure httpOnly cookie to reduce storage needs.